RahmatAT11/project-linked-lists/README.md

 # project-linked-lists
 ## What is this project about?
-An implementation of linked list
+An implementation of singly linked list